The Ultimate Monteverde Itinerary: 34 Best Things To Do

 The impressive Arenal Volcano stretches high into the sky.
 The volcano itself and the surrounding area is a deep green.

-32) Multi-day hike
+32. Multi-day hike

-Serious hikers who haven’t had their fill from the great Monteverde hikes we’ve suggested should consider this 2 Day Hike from La Fortuna to Monteverde.
+Serious hikers who haven’t had their fill of the great Monteverde hikes we’ve suggested should consider this 2 Day Hike from La Fortuna to Monteverde.
 The route traverses through rivers and dense jungle and offers hiking the reward of a comfortable mountain cabin a the end of the day.

-33) Viento Fresco Waterfalls
+33. Viento Fresco Waterfalls

 Located on the road road between La Fortuna and Monteverde, Viento Fresco is a set of four waterfalls.
 There is a $17 USD entrance fee and at least 400 steps, so bear this in mind if you plan to visit.
 The hike is not too difficult and you’ll be rewarded with a quiet spot to enjoy the falls.

-34) Rio Celeste
+34. Rio Celeste

 If you’re heading to the north of Costa Rica, or going south to Monteverde, don’t miss Rio Celeste off your itinerary.
-A 2 hour drive from Monteverde, Rio Celeste is one of the most popular attractions in Costa Rica.
+A 2-hour drive from Monteverde, Rio Celeste is one of the most popular attractions in Costa Rica.
 A bright turquoise river inside the Tenorio Volcano National Park, the highlight here is the beautiful waterfall and milky blue pool.
 Tickets must be purchased prior to arrival on the SINAC website.

 The green landscape of Costa Rica stretches out into the distance.
 Different shades of green blend into a luscious backdrop.